remzi-arpacidusseau/ostep-projects/scheduling-xv6-lottery/README.md

 information about all running processes, including how many times each has been chosen to run and the process ID of each.
 You can use this system call to build a variant of the command line program `ps`, which can then be called to see what is going on.
-The structure `pstat` is defined below.
+The structure `pstat` is defined below; note, you cannot change this structure, and must use it exactly as is.

 Most of the code for the scheduler is quite localized and can be found in `proc.c`; the associated header file, `proc.h` is also quite useful to